thometnanni/vantage-renderer/readme.md

-# Vantage Renderer
+# Vantage-renderer

-Vantage Renderer is an open-source 3D projection renderer built with Three.js.
+Vantage-renderer is an open-source 3D projection renderer built with Three.js.
 It provides a modular framework for projecting media (images and videos) onto 3D environments using custom web components.
 Designed for fact-checkers, investigative journalists, and OSINT practitioners.

 ## Features